coscia-media/coscia-media.github.io/README.md

-# should-i-support-them
+# Should I Support Them?
-"Should I Support Them?"

 An independent publication fighting misinformation to help you decide if YOU should support a company / group / individual.